PhamNamWk/ztech/README.md

 ![](https://iili.io/3Js9mJa.png)

 After adding items to the cart, you will need to fill in your personal information and shipping address.
 You can also enter promo codes to receive a discount.
 Currently, the website only supports COD (Cash on Delivery) as the payment method.
+When you complete your order, a successful order status will be displayed along with a confirmation email from TechZ.
+You can check the status of your recent order by going to the Account section → Order Management.

 ![](https://iili.io/3Js9mJa.png)